Ray O. Wyland

-Ray Orion Wyland (April 15, 1890 – October 26, 1969, Los Angeles, California) was the national director of education and national director of the Division of Relationships for the Boy Scouts of America (BSA).
+Ray Orion Wyland (April 15, 1890 – October 26, 1969) was the national director of education and national director of the Division of Relationships for the Boy Scouts of America (BSA).
 He was a founding advisor to Alpha Phi Omega.

 Early life and career

 Wyland was born in Jewell County, Kansas.
 He moved to Ringwood, Oklahoma, in 1902.
 In 1908 and 1909, he attended the high school in Greenville, Texas, later moving to Danville, Illinois, where he graduated from high school in 1911.
-Four years later, he graduated from the University of Illinois at Urbana-Champaign, with a degree of A.B. and honors in psychology.
+Four years later, he graduated from the University of Illinois Urbana-Champaign, with a degree of A.B. and honors in psychology.
 He then attended the Garrett Seminary in Evanston, Illinois, and received his B.D. degree in 1918.
 Taking postgraduate courses, he received his M.A. degree in 1929 and his Ph.D. in 1934 from Columbia University.

 His family included his wife, the former Miss Ruby Arnold, and their son, Ray O. Wyland Jr.

 As managing director of the United American in Illinois from 1919 to 1922, Wyland conducted a training school in Americanization work which resulted in the naturalization of 20,000 aliens.
 He helped to "Americanize"' several hundred thousand foreign-born citizens.